claudiojunior-me/tokenizator-plus/README.md

 # Tokenizator-Plus

 A simple yet powerful web utility built in Rust to analyze local codebases.
-It provides a file tree view, concatenated file content with line numbers, and an estimated token count, making it easy to prepare large code contexts for analysis or use with Large Language Models (LLMs).
+It provides a file tree view, concatenated file content with line numbers, and an accurate token count, making it easy to prepare large code contexts for analysis or use with Large Language Models (LLMs).

 The entire application runs as a single, self-contained binary and is fully containerized with Docker for easy deployment and development.